Can Physical Therapy Help Reduce Scar Tissue?

 Another technique your physical therapist might use to break up your scar tissue is soft tissue mobilization.

-This technique involves gently mobilizing and massaging your soft tissue into positions that will help to break up the scar tissue.
+This technique involves gently mobilizing your soft tissue into positions that will help to break up the scar tissue.

 4. Dry Needling